Split Computing and Early Exiting for Deep Learning Applications: Survey and Research Challenges: Split Computing: A Survey

-\citet{matsubara2021supervised} propose a supervised compression method for resource-constrained edge computing systems, which adapts ideas from knowledge distillation and neural image compression~\cite{balle2016end,balle2018variational}.
+\citet{matsubara2022supervised} propose a supervised compression method for resource-constrained edge computing systems, which adapts ideas from knowledge distillation and neural image compression~\cite{balle2016end,balle2018variational}.
 Their student model (namely, \emph{Entropic Student}) contains a lightweight encoder with a learnable prior, which quantizes and entropy-codes latent representations under a prior probability model for efficiently saving the size of data to be offloaded to edge server.
 By adjusting a balancing weight in their loss function during training, we can control the tradeoff between data size (rate) and model accuracy (distortion).
-Their entropic student model achieved the state of the art rate-distortion performance for three large-scale downstream supervised tasks: image classification (ImageNet), object detection (COCO), and semantic segmentation (COCO).
-Notably, the single trained encoder of the entropic student model can serve the multiple downstream tasks instead of having multiple encoders fine-tuned on each task.
+The performance of the entropic student model was demonstrated for three large-scale downstream supervised tasks: image classification (ImageNet), object detection (COCO), and semantic segmentation (COCO, PASCAL VOC).
+Notably, the representation produced by a single trained encoder of the entropic student model can serve multiple downstream tasks.
+Following the study,~\citet{matsubara2022sc2} further investigate this approach and empirically show that it generalizes to other reference models (\emph{e.g.}, ResNet-101~\cite{he2016deep}, RegNetY-6.4GF~\cite{radosavovic2020designing}, Hybrid ViT~\cite{steiner2021train}).
+Through experiments, the study also points out that simply introducing such bottleneck layers at later layers in a model can improve the conventional rate-distortion (R-D) tradeoff, which will result in most of the computational load will be assigned to a weak mobile device.

 In contrast to \gls{sc} studies without bottlenecks in Table~\ref{table:split_without_bottleneck}, many of the studies on bottleneck injection strategies in Table~\ref{table:split_with_bottleneck} are published with code that would help the research communities replicate/reproduce the experimental results and build on existing studies.